Computer Flu - Backup Your Data

 Another alternative is to backup your files to another hard drive.
 Whether this is installed inside your computer, or attached externally.
 The chances of both of your hard drives failing at the same time is extremely remote.

-Something else to think about is on-line backup.
+Something else to think about is on-line backup (eg, Cloud storage, GoogleDrive, Dropbox, OneDrive, iCloud.
 This is where you files are transferred over your broadband connection for safe keeping on another computer.

 Whatever method you choose, you need to have some kind of system. e.g. at the beginning of each month, or every Friday